opendatasoft/ods-documentation-explore-api/source/includes/csw/introduction.md

 # CSW API

-Opendatasoft datasets can be accessed through a Catalog Service for the Web (CSW) API.
+Huwise datasets can be accessed through a Catalog Service for the Web (CSW) API.
 CSW is a standard for exposing a catalog of geospatial records in XML.

-The Opendatasoft platform uses the CSW specification version 2.0.2.
+The Huwise platform uses the CSW specification version 2.0.2.

 ## Operations supported

-Opendatasoft platform implements four operations defined by the CSW standard:
+Huwise platform implements four operations defined by the CSW standard:

 Operation | Description
 --------- | -----------